 Genesis 1:26, Psalm 110:1, Matthew 3:16, Matthew 12:28, Matthew 21:19, Matthew 22:44, Luke 3:22, John 14:26, John 15:26, John 17:20-26, Acts 1:5, Acts 2:33, Acts 10:38, Romans 1:4, Romans 8:9, 1 Corinthians 6:11, 2 Corinthians 13:14, Galatians 4:6, Ephesians 1:17, Ephesians 2:18, Ephesians 2:22, Titus 3:6, Hebrews 9:14, 1 Peter 1:2

 Every human being has at one point, gazed into the stars and wondered about the meaning of it all.
 The Bible is God’s compelling, compassionate answer.
 The human soul gasps for truth.
 God exhaled Scripture to fill it up.
-We are not owed truth.
+We are not owed the truth.
 It’s not ours to demand.
 But in His brilliant grace, God lifts the hood of reality through the Bible.
-What a precious jewel is Scripture!
+What a precious jewel Scripture is!
 It makes visible the invisible God.
-It lifts the veil between Heaven and Earth.
+It pulls back the veil between Heaven and Earth.
 It divides soul and spirit.
 We aren’t left to speculation because Scripture is revelation.
-We aren’t abandoned to conjecture because we’ve received the holy Scriptures.
+We aren’t abandoned to conjecture because we’ve received the Holy Scriptures.

-They are God’s breath, God’s riches, God’s beauty poured into our broken world, so that all things are being made new.
+The Scriptures are God’s breath, God’s riches, and God’s beauty poured into our broken world, so that all things are being made new.
 So, we sing with the Psalmist, “My soul clings to the dust; give me life according to your word!”
 Psalm 119:25.

 Genesis 1:3, Psalm 12:6, Psalm 19:7-11, Psalm 119:160, Proverbs 30:5, Isaiah 40:8, Matthew 4:4, Matthew 5:18, John 10:35, John 17:17, 1 Thessalonians 2:13, 2 Timothy 3:16-17, Titus 1:2, 1 Peter 1:20-21